A clear liquid diet is made up of only clear fluids and foods that are clear fluids when they are at room temperature. This includes things such as:

 - Clear sodas, such as ginger ale and Sprite

-- Popsicles that do not have bits of fruit or fruit pulp in them
+- Popsicles that do not have bits of fruit, fruit pulp, or yogurt in them

 - Tea or coffee with no cream or milk added

 Try having a mix of 3 to 5 of these choices for breakfast, lunch, and dinner.
-Avoid things that are not on the list, including fruit nectars and canned or frozen fruit.
+It is OK to add sugar and lemon to your tea.

-Your doctor might ask you to avoid liquids that have red coloring for some tests, like a colonoscopy.
+Your doctor might ask you to avoid liquids that have red coloring for some tests, such as a colonoscopy.